tribell4310/reliosparc/README.md

  - The star outputs mimic those of a relion manual picking or autopicking job.
  - In relion, run a small manual picking or autopicking job, specifying all of your CTF-corrected micrographs as the template micrograph set.
  - After completing the job, navigate to the relion job folder for the picking job.
 The relion job folder will contain a subdirectory called "Raw_data" that contains star files specifying the picked particle coordinates.
  - Delete the relion Raw_data folder and replace it with the Raw_data folder created by the python script.
+(If you're transferring the files over a network, wrapping all the files up into a zip or tarball file will dramatically accelerate transfer.)
  - You're done!
 Any further jobs in relion using this job will pull the coordinates defined in your cryosparc file.
 Happy processing!

 ## Bugs & Troubleshooting